mundimark/quickrefs/HTML.md

 As Grace Hopper said:

-> I've always been more interested
-> in the future than in the past.
+> I've always been more interested in the future than in the past.           -- shortcut version (> only required for first line)
 ```